jakobreinwald/cs-130-project/README.md

 The CI script will also be run when a new pull request is created or when more commits are pushed to its linked `issue` branch.
 Such build assures peer reviewers that the new commits when accepted will not break the build.
 In fact, a successful CI build can be a prerequisute for peer reviewers to look at the changes.

 When a tag is pushed to the `master` branch, the CI script will additionally deliver and/or deploy the built artifact(s).
 The script can also be configured to create a Github release based on the tag.

+## Installing

+To install dependencies, navigate to ./minuet and run `npm install`.
+Then, navigate to ./server and run `npm install`.

+This assures that both dependencies are installed for the server and frontend.

+## Building

+To build the app, navigate to ./minuet and run `npm run build`.
+The final production build will be in ./minuet/build.

+## Deploying

+To deploy the app, use the final production build found in ./minuet/build.
+The server.js file in ./server also needs to be deployed.
+Optionally, use our CD pipeline to automatically deploy the app to any of our preset URLS.